PODCAST "The Bulletin"

 Episode 26, 2024

-Theme: Exhibition Non-relics?
+Theme: Exhibition Not-relics?
 Relics?
 Almost relics?, regarding the exhibition currently on display at the Temporary Exhibition Gallery of the Museum of São Roque until July 28.

 Guest: Pedro Teotónio Pereira, one of the scientific curators of this exhibition, holds a degree in Anthropology and a master's in Museology and Heritage from the Faculty of Social and Human Sciences of the Nova University of Lisbon.
-He has been the coordinator of the Lisbon Museum – Santo António (EGEAC) since 2013 and a member of the board of the Santo António Studies and Research Center.
+He has been the coordinator of the Museum of Lisbon – Santo António (EGEAC) since 2013 and a member of the board of the Center for Studies and Research of Santo António.

 Episode 25, 2024